 The style of headset really comes down to personal preference.
 Some people may prefer in-ear headsets because they are lighter and less bulky than over-ear headphones.
 If you’re looking for a headset that looks discrete and has a ‘barely there’ feel, an in-ear set may be the best choice for you.
 If you’d prefer a softer and more encompassing feel, an on-ear or over-ear headset is probably the best best, with the latter being the better choice for blocking out outside distractions.

-At the Satair Market, we have a variety of aviation headsets from providers like Bosch Telex, Holmco, David Clark and Bose.
+At the Satair Market, we have a variety of aviation headsets from providers like Bosch Telex, Holmco and David Clark.
 Keeping the above factors in mind, we invite you to take a look at our selection and find the set that’s best for you.

 Join our newsletter